siffiejoe/lua-classy/README.md

 stored object can be found via the given fieldname.
 The method names to delegate can be specified as varargs or in an array.
 The class table is returned.

+####                      class.multimethod()                     ####

+    class.multimethod( ... ) ==> table   -- returns the multimethod
+        ...  : integer,integer*   -- indices of polymorphic parameters

+The `multimethod` function creates a [callable table][1], that tries to dispatch calls to suitable registered functions depending on the arguments passed.
+Only arguments specified during the creation of the multimethod are used to search for a matching implementation.
+The [functable][1] also provides a method for registering functions for certain argument types:

+    mm:register( ... ) ==> table         -- returns self
+        ...  : (string/table/(function,string))*, function

+The arguments to `register` are either strings (names of builtin types), class tables (for classes), or pairs of a function and a string for external type checking functions like [`io.type`][2] (the function is the type checker, the string is the type name to match).

 ##                              Contact                             ##